Spoken Question Answering and Speech Continuation Using Spectrogram-Powered LLM

 \subsubsection{Acoustic projection layers}

-To enable the language model decoder to model speech features, we employ a multi-layer perceptron, the pre-net $h^\text{pre}$ to project the ground truth spectrogram speech continuations $x_c$ to the language model dimension $x_c^p = h^\text{pre}(x_c)$.
+To enable the language model decoder to model speech features, we employ a multi-layer perceptron (MLP), the \textit{pre-net} $h^\text{pre}$ to project the ground truth spectrogram speech continuations $x_c$ to the language model dimension $x_c^p = h^\text{pre}(x_c)$.
 This pre-net $h^\text{pre}$ compresses the spectrogram input $x_c$ into a lower dimension, creating a bottleneck that aids the decoding process.
-This bottleneck mechanism prevents the model from repetitively generating the same prediction in the decoding process, as demonstrated in previous work \cite{shen18-tacotron2}.
-To project $\hat{x}_c^p$ from the language model dimension to the spectrogram dimension, the model employs a post-net $h^\text{post}$, which is a multi-layer perceptron.
+This bottleneck mechanism prevents the model from repetitively generating the same prediction in the decoding process, as demonstrated in previous work \citep{shen18-tacotron2}.
+To project $\hat{x}_c^p$ from the language model dimension to the spectrogram dimension, the model employs a \textit{post-net} $h^\text{post}$, which is also an MLP.
 This projection is represented by $\hat{x}_c = h^\text{post}(\hat{x}_c^p)$.

-Both $h^{\text{pre}}$ and $h^{\text{post}}$ are two-layer multi-layer perceptrons.
+Both $h^{\text{pre}}$ and $h^{\text{post}}$ are two-layer MLPs.
 Additionally, the input text sequence $[y_p, y_c]$ is padded at the beginning with a ``start of sequence'' (sos) token, while the output sequence is padded with an ``end of sequence'' (eos) token at the final position.